sinai-dev/OSLDocs/API/SL_Item.md

 * The Item ID of the Item you are cloning <b>from</b>, or the item you want to edit.
 If you leave out fields on the template, it will default to the value from this item.

 `New_ItemID` (integer)
 * The Item ID you want to apply the template <b>to</b>.
 It can be a new or existing ID.
-If not set, this will default to the Target ID.
+If set to -1, this will default to the Target ID.
+* <b>You can use an Item ID below 0</b>, which is recommended for custom modded items.
+The game does not use any ID's below 0, so they are all safe for us to take.
+* If you want to be compatible with other mods, coordinate with us in the [Outward Modding Discord](https://discord.gg/E9jaeUm) to reserve an ID range.

 `Name` (text)
 * The item name.